SaveTubaTeam/saveTuba/README.md

 - [Security Rules Language Reference API](https://firebase.google.com/docs/reference/security/database)

 > [!CAUTION]
-> Firebase allows us to publicly expose our Firebase API key at heavy risk: misconfigured security rules allow for read/write access to sensitive data.
+> Firebase allows us to publicly expose our Firebase API key at heavy risk: misconfigured security rules allow for unfettered read/write access to sensitive data.
 In order to prevent bad rules, testing should be done in [Firebase's web interface](https://firebase.google.com/docs/rules/simulator) or [via emulator](https://firebase.google.com/docs/firestore/security/test-rules-emulator). **The team implores that you extensively test all rules before deploying.**

-Unlike Firebase API keys, traditional API keys such as the Google Docs API key used in [curriculumToFirebase](https://github.com/SaveTubaTeam/curriculumToFirebase) must be kept a secret and should NOT be committed to our repositories.
+Unlike Firebase API keys, traditional API keys such as the Google Docs API key used in [/curriculumToFirebase](https://github.com/SaveTubaTeam/curriculumToFirebase) must be kept a secret and should NOT be committed to our repositories.

 *@jac927 10/20/24 | James: if there are additional API keys that need to be hidden during deployment (currently there are none of this kind) you should look to hide them via Google Cloud Functions.*